UIS-CSClub/CSclubstrap/README.md

 - Refer the documentation for [bootstrap LESS drupal project](https://github.com/drupalprojects/bootstrap/tree/8.x-3.x/starterkits/less).
 - Read up on how to use the Less CSS pre-processor and [less compiler](http://lesscss.org/).
 - Download the latest [bootstrap less source code](http://getbootstrap.com/getting-started/)
+- In your drupal installation, `cd` into themes directory.
 - Then, `git clone git@github.com:UIS-CSClub/csclubstrap.git`
+- Also download and extract the [base theme](https://www.drupal.org/project/bootstrap) into themes directory.
-- Extract bootstrap-x.x folder into the root of this theme and rename it to "bootstrap".
+- Extract bootstrap-x.x folder (downloaded in step 3) into the root of this theme and rename it to "bootstrap".
-- Enable the theme on your drupal site.
+- Before enabling the theme, you need to get few modules.
+- You need to `cd` into modules directory of your drupal installation, then `git clone git@github.com:UIS-CSClub/custom-modules.git custom`.
+It will clone all the modules present in the custom-modules repository into the custom folder.
+- You also need to get [twitter block](https://www.drupal.org/project/twitter_block) and extract it in modules directory.
+- *Install modules first and then install (& enable) the theme so that it places the blocks automatically.*
 - Enable the twig debugger in drupal.

 ## Report issues